jsdoc2md/jsdoc-api/README.md

 ## jsdoc-api
 A programmatic interface for [jsdoc3](https://github.com/jsdoc3/jsdoc) with a few features:

-- Sync, async (Promise) and streaming interfaces on the two main jsdoc operations ('explain' and 'render documentation').
+- Sync and async (Promise) interfaces on the two main jsdoc operations ('explain' and 'render documentation').
-- Input (source code) can supplied as a string, set of file names/globs or a stream.
+- Input (source code) can supplied as a string or set of file names/globs.
 - Optional caching, dramatically speeding up future invocations with the same input.
 - Supports html input